-This award is for best paper by a graduate student presented in a Rising Star sessions and is presented at the annual International Industrial Organization Conference.
+This award, sponsored by the Alfred P. Sloan Foundation, is for best paper by a graduate student presented in a Rising Star sessions and is presented at the annual International Industrial Organization Conference.

 Best Rising Star Paper Prize Winners:

 - The 2022 Best Rising Star Paper Prize is awarded to Kwok Hao Lee (Princeton) and Leon Musolff (Princeton) for Entry into Two-Sided Markets Shaped by Platform-Guided Search

 - The 2021 Best Rising Star Paper Prize is awarded to Joao Vitor Granja de Almeida for Regulation and Service Provision in Dynamic Oligopoly: Evidence from Mobile Telecommunications